 - Do Not Track Plus is a Firefox plugin to help increase privacy.

 - Ghostery is a free plug-in to view and block what trackers and advertisers a website uses.
 Available for most web browsers

-- NoScript for Firefox prevents scripting from automatically running
+- NoScript is an extension for both Firefox and Chrome which prevents scripting from automatically running

 - PrivacySuite is a plugin to help increase privacy.
 Firefox – Internet Explorer (Soon)